Students must complete the Free Application for Federal Student Aid to be considered for any of the following federal loans:

 Enrollment criteria: Students must be enrolled at least half time: undergraduate (6 credit hours per semester); graduate students (5 credit hours per semester)

-- Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is in school and during deferments (postponements of repayment).
+- Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
 Undergraduate students must show financial need to receive this type of loan.
-Effective 7/1/2012, only undergraduate students are eligible for a subsidized loan.
-The interest rate for 2014-2015 is fixed at 4.66%.
+Effective July 1, 2013 subsidized loan eligibility is limited to undergraduate students up to 150% of the program length.
+This means undergraduate students enrolled in a 4 year program, who are eligible for a subsidized loan, may receive this loan up to six years.
+The interest rate for 2015-2016 is fixed at 4.29%.

 - Federal Direct Unsubsidized Student Loan: “Unsubsidized” means the federal government does not pay the interest while the undergraduate or graduate student is in school, during the grace period or in deferment.
 Undergraduate and graduate students qualify for an unsubsidized loan regardless of financial need.
 Students are responsible to pay the interest on this loan quarterly or may choose to capitalize the interest.
-Interest rates for undergraduate unsubsidized loan is fixed at 4.66% for 2014-2015.
-Graduate unsubsidized interest rate is fixed at 6.21%.
+Interest rates for undergraduate unsubsidized loan is fixed at 4.29% for 2015-2016.
+Graduate unsubsidized interest rate is fixed at 5.84% for 2015-2016.

 Processing Your Federal Direct Loan(s): All documentation (e.g., verification documentation) required to process your loan(s) must be submitted by the following dates: